kjljixx/Aurora-Chess-Engine/README.md

 g++ aurora.cpp -o aurora -O3
 ```

+See an explanation of all the options [on the wiki](https://github.com/kjljixx/Aurora-Chess-Engine/wiki/Options)

 You should now have a file named ```aurora.exe```, which is the engine.
 Now go to your GUI and find instructions for adding engines.
 When the GUI prompts you to choose a file/engine, choose ```aurora.exe```.

 # Technical Details